vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. Notice that the **RUNTIME STATUS** for the **tempsensor** module is now set to **running**.

-    If the value is still not reported, wait a moment and refresh the blade again.
+    If the value is still not reported, or if an error is reported, wait a moment and then refresh the blade again.

 #### Task 2: Confirm module deployment

 1. Open a Cloud Shell session (if it is not still open).

-    If you are no longer connected to the `vm-az220-training-edge0001-{your-id}` virtual machine, connect using **SSH** as before.
+    If you are no longer connected to the `vm-az220-training-edge0001-{your-id}` virtual machine, connect using SSH as your did earlier in this lab.
+The SSH command should be available in Notepad.

 1. At the Cloud Shell command prompt, to list the modules currently running on the IoT Edge Device, enter the following command: